 Sometimes I feel like a bad mom.
 I’m going to tell you a secret I’m a little ashamed of; I haven’t taken “professional” family photos in over two years. gasp.
 I know, I’m a bad mom.
 I’ve always been amazed at the moms who have professional photo shoots every few months with their kids in the perfect outfits and their hair perfectly brushed.
 Meanwhile, I’m over here struggling to get my kids to school on time. #imahotmess.
 But, every now and then I surprise myself.
-Like this ingenious idea I had to make my own oversized pictures of portraits of the kids on the CHEAP!
+Like this ingenious idea I had to make my own oversized pictures of portraits of the kids on the CHEAP with DIY engineered prints.

 Let me first say something; I did use a high dollar camera although that is not necessary.
 Smart phones have the ability to take fantastic pictures, so don’t think that you can’t re-create these oversize portraits without one.

 My desire to create these engineered portraits evolved out of a desire to document my kids in the natural.